top of page

 Individualizing revascularization decisions in patients with heart failure and ischemic left ventricular dysfunction based on baseline surgical risk scores in the STICH and the REVIVEDBCIS-2 trials:

 The primary cause of HF is the development of blockages in the arteries supplying blood to the heart.
 In the case of many blockages, bypass surgery helps patients live longer, although it is a major procedure.
 The use of heart catheters inserted through the wrist or the groin to go unblock the heart arteries with stents may represent a less invasive alternative to bypass surgery.
-The team will analyze the data from two large studies of patients with HF and multiple blockages to evaluate whether it is possible to use commonly used risk scores to identify which patients will live longer with a bypass surgery and with stents, and which patients will not.
-This way, it will allow the healthcare team to avoid offering these invasive procedures to patients who are unlikely to benefit from them, and to tailor therapy to those who will.
-The results of this study will help patients decide whether to undergo open-heart surgery, PCI, or neither procedure if they have HF and blockages in the arteries of their heart.
+The team analyzed the data from two large studies of patients with HF and multiple blockages to evaluate whether it is possible to use commonly used risk scores to identify which patients will live longer with a bypass surgery and with stents, and which patients will not.
+The goal is to allow the healthcare team to avoid offering these invasive procedures to patients who are unlikely to benefit from them, and to tailor therapy to those who will.
+The team found that the treatment effect of Percutaneous Coronary Intervention (PCI) or Coronary Artery Bypass Grafting (CABG) over optimal medical therapy was not modified by baseline surgical risk.
+Patients in the REVIVED-BCIS2 trial were at higher baseline surgical risk compared with patients from the STICH trial and may not have been deemed appropriate surgical candidates.
+Whether PCI would reduce all-cause mortality in a lower-risk population remains unknown.
 The study is led by Dr. Guillaume Marquis-Gravel, a cardiologist at the Montreal Heart Institute, who received an Early Career Investigator Grant from the CHF Alliance to help conduct this study that will get started in September 2023.

 Dr. Eileen O'Meara